-Spending a night with Phiro will make you want to return home to France.
+Spending an evening listening to Phiro will make you want to return home to France.
 J’adore!

 Phiro is obsessed with legendary French chanteuse Édith Piaf (La Vie en Rose).
 As all New Yorkers know, if you’re not obsessed about what you do, you can’t make it here.
 But if you are, you can make it…